GoogleCloudPlatform/ops-agent/integration_test/README.md

 As above, you can supply `AGENT_PACKAGES_IN_GCS` or `REPO_SUFFIX` to test a pre-built agent.

-Additionally, to run specific third party applications you use the command:
+Additionally, to run specific third party applications you can use the command:

 ```
 go test -v ./integration_test/third_party_apps_test.go \